coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 2. Click **check now**, to verify your device is a genuine Ledger device.
     -   Only a genuine Ledger device can provide the cryptographic proof required to connect with Ledger’s secure server

-        _Note: This process may take a few moments._
+        >This process may take a few moments.
 3. Once done, click **continue**

 ### Step 4: Choose Your Password